Predictive Maintenance (PdM)

 Deploying in process manufacturing or other facilities that are running 24/7 can be particularly challenging due to the need to install technology without disrupting operations.
 Green patch solutions that deploy a new system on a specific production line in a larger facility can be effective for establishing value before a large investment.
 Location can be a challenge in specific environments such as a deep earth mine or an offshore oil rig.

 What regulatory challenges could impact Predictive Maintenance deployment?

 Regulatory challenges vary greatly by industry.
-In medical and finance challenges can be significant.
+In medical and financial challenges can be significant.
 Any time data from a medical device is accessed or an external system impacts device operations there will be regulatory implications.
-The regulatory challenges will vary depending on application.
+The regulatory challenges will vary depending on the application.